replicatedhq/replicated-docs/docs/intro-main.md

 # Introduction to Replicated

-This topic describes the Replicated platform...
+This topic describes the Replicated platform, including features, installations options, and release workflow.

 For an overview of the key use cases for software vendors that Replicated serves, see the [Intro to Replicated: 20 Ways We Help](https://www.youtube.com/watch?v=2eOh7CofY3Q) video.